 - According to the U.S. Bureau of Justice Statistics, there are more than 11 million individuals admitted to jails each year.
 Of that number, only about four percent of jail admissions result in prison sentences – in other words, 96 percent of jail detainees and inmates return directly to the community from jail.

 - The Second Chance Act improves the coordination of reentry services and policies at the state, local and tribal levels, and provides financial assistance for local programs that provide employment training, mentoring, substance abuse and mental health treatment and other family-centered services to formerly incarcerated individuals.

 - Since 2009, more than one out of three Second Chance Act awards has gone to county governments.
 Of the nearly $300 million that has been awarded to state, local, tribal and nonprofit reentry programs under the Second Chance Act, $95 million has gone directly to county governments.

-- The Second Chance Act is currently authorized and funded at $68 million through the FY 2017 omnibus appropriations package, which remains in effect until September 30, 2017.
+- The Second Chance Act is currently authorized and funded at $68 million under FY 2017 appropriations.
 Funding for the program should be increased to the FY 2010 level of $100 million in future appropriations bills.

 For further information, contact: Hadi Sedigh at 202.942.4213 or firstname.lastname@example.org